Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Administration/README.md

 All geographic phone plans within the same country are grouped into a phone plan group with a Geographic phone number type.
 All Toll-Free phone plans within the same country are grouped into a phone plan group.

-### Authenticating the Phone Number Administration client
+### Authenticate the Phone Number Administration client

 Phone Number Administration clients can be authenticated using connection string acquired from an Azure Communication Resources in the [Azure Portal][azure_portal].